How to Split Screen on Your Mac for Better Multitasking

 Step 3: You can also hover the green button and choose Move Window to Desktop to pull it out of Split View.

 Step 4: If you created multiple desktops/spaces, manage them in Mission Control (Control + ↑ or F3).
-Drag to rearrange, or hover thumbnails to add/remove spaces.
+Then drag to rearrange, or hover thumbnails to add/remove spaces.

-If an app freezes while in Split View, you can force quit it safely.
+If an app freezes while in Split View, you can force quit on Mac safely as follows.

-Step 1: Use the shortcut Option + Command + Escape.
+Step 1: Use the shortcut Option + Command + Esc.

 Step 2: In the Force Quit window, select the app and click Force Quit.